alhajee/ckan/doc/maintaining/datastore.rst

 The Data API
 -----------------

-The CKAN DataStore offers an API for reading, searching and filtering data without the need to download the entire file first.
+The FMLD DataStore offers an API for reading, searching and filtering data without the need to download the entire file first.
 The DataStore is an ad hoc database which means that it is a collection of tables with unknown relationships.
 This allows you to search in one DataStore resource (a *table* in the database) as well as queries